-Note: VAT is also known as GST in Australia and New Zealand.
+VAT is also known as JCT in Japan; GST in New Zealand, Australia, and India; and QST in Canada.

 The information below is for VAT rules on the sale of digital items delivered via automatic download to buyers in: